tanmay-polymath/ai-accelerator-samples-scratch/README.md

-# ai-accelerator-walmart-scratch
+# ai-accelerator-samples-scratch
-All testing code for Walmart AI Course goes here
+All testing code for AI Accelerator Course goes here